-If you have been following my ride reports you may have noticed that I have been doing a similar loop lately, changing the route a little every time.
+If you have followed my ride reports you may have noticed that I have done a similar loop lately, changing the route a little every time.
 Today’s change was that I did the loop in reverse, eliminated some climbs and did more mileage instead.

 The Crown Valley bridge over Arroyo Trabuco actually has some nice architecture to it and affords a good view of the valley it crosses as long as you are on a bike or on foot and able to see it.
 The view from the cars is not so interesting.

 Since I had two contradictory signs to chose from, I chose the park sign and proceeded.
 I have passed by this many times in the other direction and never looked back and saw the gate.
 When you enter the trails in the other direction there are no “No Trespassing” signs posted.